Diego Casanova: Darío Vega González

 On April 24, 2010, Casanova and two other inmates started a prison riot.
 One of the collaborators faked having a seizure.
 Five prison guards opened his cell to try and help; but it was a ruse, and four inmates took the guards hostage.
 During the riot, Casanova killed 35-year-old Darío Vega González, who was serving time for sexual abuse.
 After the murder, Casanova and the others freed the guards and turned themselves in.
 Casanova stated that he wanted to attract attention so that he would be transferred to another prison.
 For the killing, Casanova received another life sentence.

 Andrés Florentino Peñaloza

 Andrés Peñaloza, 17, was serving a sentence for kidnapping and murder.
 At Peñaloza's own request, he was moved to the same cell as Casanova.
 Since Casanova was a feared prisoner, Peñaloza wanted to establish a friendship with him for security.
-Their coexistance lasted for forty-five days, until May 29, 2016, when Casanova bludgeoned Peñaloza to death with a makeshift crowbar.
+Their coexistence lasted for forty-five days, until May 29, 2016, when Casanova bludgeoned Peñaloza to death with a makeshift crowbar.
 Casanova reportedly reacted indifferently to the murder he committed, caring more about if he would have visitors that day, and that his clothes had been ruined by Peñaloza's blood.

 Since the murder of Peñaloza, Casanova has lived in solitary confinement.